alekya-SQL/Leetcode/README.md

 Welcome to my LeetCode SQL Practice Solutions repository!
 This repository contains my solutions to a wide range of SQL problems from LeetCode.
-Here, you'll find problems that focus on topics such as joins, subqueries, aggregations, window functions, grouping, set operations.
+Here, you'll find problems that focus on topics such as joins, subqueries, aggregations, window functions, grouping, set operations,CTE's.

 Key Skills Demonstrated
 In this repository, I demonstrate the following SQL skills: